-Parents will have access to the curriculum and resources used via the website and parents will be kept informed of any changes or updates to the curriculum.
+Parents will have access to the curriculum and examples of resources used and parents will be kept informed of any changes or updates to the curriculum.
 They will be informed in advance of the introduction of sensitive topics so they have a chance to discuss these with their children if they wish.